elpy1/ssh-over-ssm/README.md

 # ssm-over-ssh
-Connect to instances using SSM over SSH.
+Configure SSH and connect to instances using SSM.
 No keys need to be stored locally or on the server.
+Consider git-managing your configs for easy setup and updates.

 ## Info and requirements

 Recently I was required to administer AWS instances via Session Manager.
 After downloading the required plugin and initiating a SSM session locally using `aws ssm start-session` I found myself in a situation where I couldn't quickly copy over a file from my machine to the server (e.g. SCP, sftp, rsync etc).
 After some reading of the AWS documentation I found that it's possible to establish a SSH connection over SSM, solving the issue of not being able to copy data to and from the server.

 What's also cool is that you can connect to private instances inside your VPC without a public-facing bastion and you don't need to store any SSH keys on the server.
-As long as a user has the required IAM access they can connect over SSH with this approach.
-I don't see an issue as long you're properly locking down IAM access and enforcing MFA.
+As long as a user has the required IAM access, and can reach the SSM regional endpoint, they can connect over SSH using SSM.
+I don't see an issue as long you're properly locking down IAM permissions and enforcing MFA.

 ### Requirements
 - Instances must have access to ssm.{region}.amazonaws.com